EnriqueSPR/mushroom_classifier/README.md

 # Mushroom classifier (CNN)

-The goal in this project is to train a CNN to classify pictures of mushrooms from over 1000 different species.
+The goal in this project is to train a CNN to classify pictures of mushrooms from around 1000 different species.

 ## Introduction: